Who we are

 If you move house or something else about you changes

 We would like you to tell us if you move house or something else about you changes so that we can make sure we send things to your new address and do things that are right for you once things have changed.

 What you can make us do with your information

 You trust us with your information and you have a quite a few legal rights over it.
 These include:

 - right to see your information.
-You or the grown-up that agreed that we could use your information can ask us to explain what information we have about youand what we do with it and can also get a copy of it.
-We can normally do this within 28 days.
+You can ask us to explain what information we have about you and what we do with it and can also ask for a copy of it.

 - right to stop us sending you information.
-You or the grown-up that agreed to us sending you information about our activities, competitions and other things we think you may like can stop us at any time just by telling us to.
+You can stop us from sending information about our activities, competitions and other things we think you may like at any time just by telling us to.

 - right to stop consenting.
-If we have your OK to do something with your information, or a grown-up has told us it is OK, you or they can ask us to stop doing it by telling us that it is not OK any more.
+If we have your OK to do something with your information, or Your Grown-Up has told us it is OK, you or they can ask us to stop doing it by telling us that it is not OK any more.

-- right to correct things If you or a grown-up that looks after you thinks any of the information we hold about you isn’t correct, you can ask us to correct it.
+- right to correct things.
+If any of the information we hold about you isn’t correct, you can ask us to correct it.

 - right to have things sent to someone else.
 If you give us personal information using a gadget, you may be able to make us pass that information on to another company.